-As a result of an actuarial assessment performed by DTF, the portion of long service leave taken as leave has remain unchanged from the 2021 rate (42%) and the average factor for the calculation of employer superannuation on-costs has changed from the 2021 rate 10.1% to 10.6%.
+As a result of an actuarial assessment performed by DTF, the portion of long service leave taken as leave has increased to 43% (2022: 42%) and the average factor for the calculation of employer superannuation on-costs has increased to 11.1% (2022: 10.6%).
 These rates are used in the employment on-cost calculation.
 The net financial effect of the changes in the current financial year is immaterial.